Mauritians of Chinese origin: Late 1700s and early 1800s

 In the 1780s, thousands of voluntary Chinese migrants (estimated to be more than 3,000) set sail for Port Louis from Guangzhou on board British, French, and Danish ships; they found employment as blacksmiths, carpenters, cobblers, and tailors, and quickly formed a small Chinatown, the camp des Chinois, in Port Louis.
 Even after the British takeover of the island, migration continued unabated.

 The first wave of migration from China to Mauritius occurred in the early 1800s, the Chinese migrants who came to Mauritius were mainly Hokkien from Xiamen (Amoy) in Southern Fujian province.
 Most of these migrants from Fujian were merchants and therefore according to the law they were not allowed to bring their families with them, were not allowed to buy lands unless they abandoned their Chinese citizenship and adopted British citizenship; therefore, this led to many intermarriages with women of the Creole and Indian communities in order to build their own families or buy land under the name of their spouses.

-In 1829, the British brought a group of Chinese migrants to work on sugar plantations; harsh working conditions the Chinese migrants to start a failed revolt.
+In 1829, the British brought a group of Chinese migrants to work on sugar plantations; harsh working conditions led the Chinese migrants to start a failed revolt.
 Between 1840 and 1843 alone, 3,000 Chinese contract workers arrived on the island.
 By 1846, it is estimated that an influx of 50 Chinese migrants came to Mauritius per year.
 By mid-century, the total resident Chinese population reached five thousand.